Culver Down

 Culver Down is a chalk down to the north of Sandown, Isle of Wight.

-It is believed that its name derives from "Culfre", which is Old English for dove.
+It is the easternmost point of the Island.

+Name

+The name means '(the cliffs and downland frequented by) doves', from Old English culfre.
+There was a theory that it was from Old English cofa 'a cove', but this is incorrect.

+Geography and wildlife

 The down has a typical chalk downland wildlife on the uncultivated areas (generally the southern and eastern slopes).
 This includes plants such as Small Scabious, Harebell, Cowslip and Lady's Bedstraw.
 The chalk cliffs to the north and east are important nesting places for seabirds.

 Historically, Culver has been the source of commercial bird's egg collecting from ropes over the cliff.
 It was also known for breeding peregrine falcons, as well as breeding Common Woodpigeons (Culvers), the source of the cliff's name.

-The northern side is intensively grazed by cattle, so fertilization and poaching of the soil, not to mention a spell as an artillery training ground, have all but eliminated the natural chalk ecosystem.
+The northern side is intensively grazed by cattle, so fertilisation and poaching of the soil, not to mention a spell as an artillery training ground, have all but eliminated the natural chalk ecosystem.

 On Culver Down a number of unusual ant species live, including the semi-myrmecophilous Solenopsis fugax (Latr.), a thief ant which was recorded there several times by Horace Donisthorpe.
 The ant Ponera coarctata has also been taken from this location.